 Content and inbound marketing experts like Derek Halpern and Jay Baer have also seen great results from long-tail keywords over the years.

 They’ve even taught others how to get organic traffic and rankings by naturally integrating long-tail search phrases into their content.
-Specifically, this approach can improve organic traffic by 80%.

 Achieving success through content marketing means figuring out a way to break down complex tasks into digestible pieces.